-In short, SMT was designed and priced so anyone could access and use this powerful tool.
-The once-per-year registration fee covers the registrant's personal use for one year.
-Registration will automatically renew to allow for continued SMT usage unless the user cancels the renewal.
+In short, SMT was designed and priced so that anyone could have access to and use this powerful tool.
+The once per year registration fee covers the registrant's personal use for one year.
+Registration will automatically renew to allow for continued usage of SMT unless the user opts to cancel the renewal.

 If you are a participant in a school or teacher preparation group, your fee may be paid by the institution.
-For those in a group, such as a school or a teacher education program, your participation may depend on continued employment at that school or district or whether you are an active student in a teacher preparation program or have completed teacher training at that school an institution.
+For those who are part of a group, such as a school or a teacher education program, your participation may depend on continued employment at that school or district or whether you are an active student in a teacher preparation program or have completed teacher training at that school an institution.
 After moving on to employment at another school, your membership could change to that of the new school group (if they use SMT) or be used independently by you by registering as a single user.